UF-CISE-Computational-Neuroscience/Spike-Triggered-Descent/README.md

-# Spike-Triggered-Descent
+# Spike-Triggered-Descent (STD)
-This is a neuron characterization technique similar in function to Spike-Triggered Average.
+This is a neuron characterization technique similar in function to Spike-Triggered Average (STA).

 ## Demo
 Run with: python3 demo.py